datacarpentry/OpenRefine-ecology-lesson/_episodes/07-looking-up-data.md

 The `parseHtml()` function can also be used to extract data from XML.

-## Retrieving higher taxonomy from GBIF
+### Retrieving higher taxonomy from GBIF

 In this case we are going to use the [GBIF API](https://www.gbif.org/developer/summary).
 Note that API providers may impose rate limits or have other requirements for using their data, so it's important to check the site's documentation.
-To reduce the impact on the service, use a value of `500` in the `Throttle Delay` setting to specify the number of milliseconds between URL requests.
+To reduce the impact on the service, use a value of `500` in the `Throttle Delay` setting to specify the number of milliseconds between requests.

-The syntax for requesting species information from GBIF is ```http://api.gbif.org/v1/species/match?verbose=true&name={name}``` where {name} is replaced with the scientific name in the dataset.
+The syntax for requesting species information from GBIF is ```http://api.gbif.org/v1/species/match?name={name}``` where {name} is replaced with the scientific name in the dataset.

 * Using the dropdown menu of `scientificName`, select `Edit column` > `Add column by fetching URLs...`
 * In the `New column name` field, enter "gbif_JSON"
 * In the field for `Throttle delay` enter 500
-* In the expression box type the GREL ```"http://api.gbif.org/v1/species/match?verbose=true&name="+escape(value,'url')```
+* In the expression box type the GREL ```"http://api.gbif.org/v1/species/match?name="+escape(value,'url')```

   At this point, your screen should be similar to this:
   ![Add column by fetching URLs screen capture](../fig/or362-data-from-url.png)